godatadriven/godatadriven-blog/content/rpi-gluster.md

 ### Performance

 To test the performance of the newly created filesystem we will use a fifth Raspberry Pi, on which I mounted the volume as described above.
-Keep in mind that since this also a Raspberry Pi, all performance measures below could be due to limited computing power on the client side.
+Keep in mind that since this also a Raspberry Pi all performance measures below could be (are) also limited by the computing power on the client side.

 #### Writing performance